 This 8-week series will focus on the components of a complete BALANCED LITERACY program.
 We will focus on clear and concise definitions.
-Definitions that educators can discuss in collaborations.
-A “common language” where we can learn from each other and with each other.
+Definitions that educators can discuss in collaboration.

 The 8 components we will focus on are:

-- Modeled / Interactive Writing
+Modeled / Interactive Writing

 Guided Writing / Writer’s Workshop